XYZ-qiyh/Simple-DIP/README.md

 # Simple-DIP
-simple digital image processing using C language
+simple digital image processing using C language, we borrow some code from [Darknet](https://github.com/pjreddie/darknet).